philicevic/mix-html-builder/README.md

 <h1>Headline</h1>
 <include src="text.html"></include>
 ```
-Note that it will search for partials in `/src/partials` by default - you could change that by editing the third parameter of `mix.buildHtml()` or you can just use a relative path in the include tag, like this:
+Note that it will search for partials in `/src/partials` by default - you can change that by passing a `partialRoot`-option to `mix.html()` or you can just use a relative path in the include tag, like this:
 ```
 <h1>Headline</h1>
 <include src="../other-partials-folder/text.html"></include>